 - 1. Power on Keysight Power Analyzer, and turn the knob as shown at Location B in the figure above, to set the output channel voltage until the display at Location C shows 3.3 V. - 2.
-As shown in the figure above, connect the positive pole ("+") at Location A of Keysight to VBAT pin (J10 Pin 2, as shown in Figure 5-2) on the GR5515 SK Board, to power the GR551x SoC on the board.
+As shown in the figure above, connect the positive pole ("+") at Location A of Keysight to VBAT pin (J10 Pin 2, as shown in the figure below) on the SK Board, to power the GR551x SoC on the board.

-Figure 5-2 Hardware layout of GR5515 SK Board (top view)
+Figure 5-2 Hardware layout of SK Board (top view)

-- 3. Connect the negative pole ("-") at Location A of Keysight to GND pin on the GR5515 SK Board, to form a circuit loop. - 4.
-Connect the USB port on the GR5515 SK Board to any USB port of the PC, to power the chip peripheral circuit on the board. - 5.
+- 3. Connect the negative pole ("-") at Location A of Keysight to GND pin on the SK Board, to form a circuit loop. - 4.
+Connect the USB port on the SK Board to any USB port of the PC, to power the chip peripheral circuit on the board. - 5.
 Connect Keysight Power Analyzer to the PC with a Micro USB cable.